Ep 314. Vanessa of Cairo: Stop Limiting Yourself And Get Uncomfortable

 Show Notes to this episode:

 Follow Iana on Instagram, FB, and Youtube .
-Join the Iana Dance Club to participate in the upcoming Baladi intensive.
+Join the Iana Dance Club to have access to the Apsara Dream intensive mentioned in the episode.

 Details and training materials for the BDE castings are available at www.JoinBDE.com